BelkisDjeffal/rbed/README.md

 2. Add Prometheus as a data source in Grafana.
 Use the URL `http://prometheus:9090` for the Prometheus server URL.

 3. Create custom dashboards in Grafana to visualize the power consumption metrics.
 You can use the `scaph_process_power_consumption_microwatts` metric to monitor process-level power consumption.

-4. Optionally, you can export power consumption metrics to JSON files for further analysis.
-Scaphandre allows storing power consumption metrics in JSON format.

 > Note: For more details on using Scaphandre, Prometheus, and Grafana for energy consumption monitoring, refer to the respective documentation.